nickziv/illumetrics_cmd/README.md

 Status
 ======

+THIS CODE IS PRE-ALPHA QUALITY.

 Currently the code BUILDs.
 However it is still just a collection of stubs and ideas and doesn't do anything useful _at all_.

+THIS CODE IS PRE-ALPHA QUALITY.

 Hacking
 ========

-There are 2 files you need to care about:
+There are 3 files you need to care about:

 	src/illumetrics_impl.h
 	src/illumentrics.c
+	src/illumentrics_umem.c

 The first one defines the structs used, just like in an Illumos-like code base.

 The second one contains all of the code that does stuff.

+The third one contains abstract allocation routines for our structs.
+Do not use `malloc()` or anything else.
+Implement an abstract routine, or use `ilm_mk_buf()` and `ilm_rm_buf()`.

+To add new repositories for analysis modify one of the list files in:

+	config/lists

+And run `make install`, and then illumetrics to update your `~/.illumetrics` files.

 History
 =======